Advanced Graduate Certificate Program Requirements

 The Advanced Graduate Certificate (AGC) is an 18-credit program that can be taken after completing a bachelor's, master's, or other advanced degree.
 It is a good option for someone who may not want to complete the full 30-credit master's degree, but would like to develop a solid background and skills in the higher education and student affairs field.

-Current and upcoming course offerings can be found at http://www.stonybrook.edu/spd/hea/schedule.html.
+Current and upcoming course offerings are updated for every semester and can be found on the HEA Course Schedule webpage.
 For details on scheduling, course load, format and other important information please review the Higher Education Curriculum.

 The AGC program has two components: